 Sec.
-4.06.
+4.1206.
 Police Department.

-.
+The Police Department, as organized and staffed upon the effective date of this Charter, shall continue until otherwise provided by local law or ordinance.
 The executive head of the Police Department shall be the Chief of Police, who shall be appointed by the Mayor, with the consent of a majority of the Council, pursuant to the Civil Service Law.

 Sec.
-4.07.
+4.1407.
 Office of Assessor.